lpmi-13/mongo-dojo/README.md

 - look at "realtime" metrics inside the VM using "mongotop" and "mongostat"

 - load data and start with an unoptimized query.
 Run explain to see that it's not performant and fix it.
 Re-run explain to prove the fix worked.

+- fix various things (probably a sub-set of the above) by restarting the `mongod` process